-- cTnI, BNP and CK-MB calibration verification materials contain ≤0.09 % sodium azide as a preservative, and β-hCG calibration verification material contains <0.09 % sodium azide as a preservative. - These calibration verification materials do not require freezing.
+- These calibration verification materials contain $\leq 0.09\%$ sodium azide as a preservative. - These calibration verification materials do not require freezing.

-Warnings and PrecautionsEach plasma donor unit used in the manufacture of cTnI, BNP and CK-MB and human serum for $\beta$ -hCG has been tested by FDA accepted methods and found negative/non-reactive for the presence of HBsAg and the antibody to HIV-1/2, HCV, HIV NAT, and HIV-1 Ag.
+Each plasma donor unit used in the manufacture of this product has been tested by FDA accepted methods and found negative/non-reactive for the presence of HBsAg and the antibody to HIV-1/2, HCV, HIV NAT, and HIV-1 Ag.
 While these test methods are highly accurate, they do not guarantee that all infected units will be detected.
 Because no known test method can offer complete assurance the hepatitis B virus, hepatitis C virus, human immunodeficiency virus (HIV) or other infectious agents are absent, all products containing human source material should be considered potentially infectious and handled with the same precautions used with patient specimens.

-Bacterial contamination of the calibration verifiation material can cause an increase in turbidity.
-Do not use the calibration verification material if there is visible evidence of microbial growth or gross contamination.
+Bacterial contamination of the control can cause an increase in turbidity.
+Do not use the control material if there is visible evidence of microbial growth or gross contamination.